cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

 8. Verify Jobs have been created.
 Scroll down to the Jobs section.
 There will be one jobs for each workgroup you identified when creating the work order.
 Each job will have a status of **NEW**.

 10. Add additional jobs.
 If you need to add additional jobs to the work order, scroll down to the Jobs section, and select the required workgroup from the Workgroup drop-down menu.
-Click **Create Work Job** to create the work job.
+Click **Create Work Job** to create the job.

-    \* *It is not possible to create work jobs if the work order status is **ON HOLD**.*
+    \* *It is not possible to create jobs if the work order status is **ON HOLD**.*

 ## Edit a Work Order